rporotti/daily-cat-videos/README.md

 ```
 TOKEN=TELEGRAM_TOKEN python bot_simple.py
 ```
 will run your bot on your local machine, and everything it's already working!
-Users preferences will get saved in $subscribed_users.txt$ and the videos will be taken from  $videos.txt$
+Users preferences will get saved in ` subscribed_users.txt`  and the videos will be taken from  ` videos.txt`

 We would like to deploy our bot on a server, so we don't have to have a running job on our local machine.